 5. Make their room a positive place

-On top of discussing the move back to their room, Natalie suggests actively spending more time.
+On top of discussing the move back to their room, Natalie suggests actively spending more time there.
 This creates a positive association and makes them feel more at home.
 She says to aim for four to five visits a day, on top of nap times.
-Do this for a few days to a week to build up the good vibes.
+Do this for a few days to a week, to build up the good vibes.

 6. Be consistent when your child is sick